 If you're not tracking things around the finder, the two AF systems are oddly the same.
 One letdown about the 1D X finder is that it downgraded to the same consumer-quality LCD-based AF sensor display that can hide subjects behind gray boxes, instead of the superior professional additive-LED display of the earlier 1D models.
 Buyer beware.

 The 1D X has a superb LCD, big, bright, accurate, smooth and sharp.
-Oddly, it lacks the excellent auto brightness control of the 5D Mark III.
+Oddly, it lacks auto brightness control.

-The 1D X, like the 5D Mark III, can correct lens color fringes as well as peripheral light falloff, so long as I have an appropriate lens profile loaded.
+The 1D X can correct lens color fringes as well as peripheral light falloff, so long as I have an appropriate lens profile loaded.
 Lenses like the 16-35mm f/2.8 L II really need this correction, otherwise it's easy to see color fringes in print.

 Top, Canon 1D X (eyecup removed for clarity). bigger.